digitaldna01/CASCS506-FinalProject/README.md

 # CAS CS506 Final Project
 Our final product is a web application through which users are able to get a prediction for the malignancy of their tumor, after inputting information from their fine needle aspirate (FNA).
+Users are able to see the distribution of the data, in relation to features of interest that they select.
+Additionally, they are able to input their own information based on their FNA results, which allows them to see where they lay within that distribution as well as predict their cancer malignancy using a model that we created.

 ## Dataset
+The inspiration for this project was our collective interest in biological applications for data science and computer intelligence.
+We decided that we wanted to explore the possibilities that lie within classification in oncology, whether in identifying the presence of cancer or in defining the malignancy.
+Since early identification of cancer can have great impacts on the odds of the patient, findings such as these are important to explore.
 ### cBioPortal Dataset

 Initially, we were planning on using the cBioPortal Data Acute Myeloid Leukemia set, which included information from many trials, including allele, gene, and white blood cell counts.
 From this data, we wanted to create and train a model that would best classify the type of cancer based on this information.
 We started by preprocessing the data: removing unnecessary columns, engineering different features, and creating data visualizations.
 However, after looking at the data visualizations, we realized that an overwhelming majority of the data set’s cancer type was Acute Myeloid Leukemia, as you can see below.
 Therefore, we decided it would not be very interesting for us to create and train a model on this data set since simply inferring that any trial would be Acute Myeloid Leukemia would already result in a very high accuracy.
 <!-- ![image info](./image/cancerTypes.png) -->
 <img src="./image/cancerTypes.png" alt="Resized Image" width="600">

-### NEW Kaggle Dataset
+### Kaggle Breast Cancer Wisconsin (Diagnostic) Data Set

 Instead, we decided to pivot and look for another, somewhat related, dataset.
-After some research, we found a Kaggle Dataset that included information such as tumor size, area, and density.
-From this information, we hope to train a model that classifies the tumor as benign or malignant based on that information.
+After some research, we found a Kaggle Dataset that included information from the FNA of a breast mass such as tumor size, area, and density.
+This data came from the University of Wisconsin's computer science ftp server.
+From this information, we hope to train a model that can classify a tumor with the given FNA stats as benign or malignant based on that information.
 In this data set, there is a much more evenly distributed split, with 63% benign and 37% malignant tumors, allowing us to better understand how to build a model to classify the data.

 ## Preprocessing